by Aaron E. Looney

 September 24, 2019

 Topics: Eighth District, Simple Robbery

-The NOPD is seeking assistance in locating the three pictured subjects, who are sought in the investigation of a simple robbery that occurred on May 26, 2019 at the intersection of Dumaine Street and the Mississippi River.
+The NOPD is seeking assistance in identifying and locating an individual sought in the investigation of a simple robbery that occurred on September 7, 2019.

 Topics: Simple Robbery, Sixth District

 The NOPD has obtained an arrest warrant for Lynette Carter (DOB: 08-28-1991) in the investigation of a simple robbery that occurred at the intersection of Daneel and Toledano streets on July 23, 2019.

 The NOPD is requesting the public’s assistance in identifying and locating a subject in the investigation of a simple robbery that occurred at about 4:07 a.m. on July 19, 2019 in the 900 block of St. Ann Street.

 Click to subscribe

 View accidents and reported street flooding.